-Within markets, customers need standards to avoid being locked in to vendors.
+If markets are to function efficiently and deliver their benefits, customers need standards to avoid being locked in to vendors.
 A good set of workable standards makes it easier to switch suppliers (without having to change other interacting products), thus forcing improvements in quality, price and other important attributes (e.g. privacy, security).
 Standards also facilitate user creation of new composite products and services, harnessing bottom-up innovation.
 Moreover, in the two-sided markets common for many ICT-mediated exchanges, standards enhance the joint mobility of buyers and sellers across platforms, helping to eliminate inefficient lock-in at the platform level.
 Another way competition is enabled by standards is that it allows developers to focus on value-add features to the projects instead of needing to concentrate on the research and development of basic functionality.
 Standards often allow products to interoperate while offering superior performance, security or other functionality for competitive advantage.